 · Proof of employment

 The mortgage process isn’t as overwhelming as it sounds.
 With the right documentation, plenty of communication, and the right lender you can close your mortgage in 30 days with ease.
-2022 brings many loan options to borrowers with all types of credit, income, and other qualifying factors.
+The new year brings many loan options to borrowers with all types of credit, income, and other qualifying factors.
 Get the mortgage you need today!